pavelanni/python-vacation/docs/Python_vacation_day0.md

 "What 'BUT'??" said Erik.

 "You see, you used your iPad to take orders, but you used it just as a notepad.
 It would be much easier to take just a notepad and a pencil with you for that.
-With iPad you can do it in much better way..."
+With iPad, you can do it in much better way..."

 "How?"